Home Ā» Home Ā» How to Keep Geraniums Over the Winter

 • zonal geraniums are propagated from stem cuttings

 Seed geraniums are smaller plants than zonal geraniums and they have smaller flowers.
-I’m fairly certain seed geraniums cannot be overwintered with this method.
+I’m fairly certain seed geraniums cannot be overwintered with this method, but it certainly wouldn’t hurt to try.

 This post contains affiliate links.
 If you click on